Cruz801/find-friends/README.md

 # Installation
 * npm init
 * Ensure that MongoDB and Express are installed on your computer.
-* Invoke application using npm start
+* Invoke application using npm run watch

 # Technologies
 *  Express.js